SELECT

 Ramesh | 85000 |

-The subquery (SELECT name, salary FROM employees ORDER BY salary DESC)
+(SELECT name, salary FROM employees ORDER BY salary DESC)

 retrieves all employees sorted by salary in descending order.
 The main query then limits the result to the top 3 rows.